4th Infantry Division (United States): Fort Carson, 1970 onwards

-Returning to the US, the division resumed training and Cold War missions.
-The division remained stationed at Fort Carson, Colorado from 1970 through 1995.
-During this period, the division was converted to a mechanized infantry division, and frequently sent constituent units to Europe to participate in the annual REFORGER exercises to continue the Cold War mission of deterring Communist threats.
-In 1976 the division's 4th Brigade was established and permanently stationed forward at Wiesbaden, West Germany as Brigade 76, remaining there until being inactivated in 1984.
+In 1970, the division returned to the United States, (reflagged from the 5th Infantry Division) and resumed training and Cold War missions stationed at Fort Carson, Colorado through 1995.
+During this period, the division was converted to a mechanized infantry division, and frequently sent constituent units to Europe to participate in the annual REFORGER exercises to deterring Soviet/Warsaw Pact threats.
+In 1976 the division's 4th Brigade was established and permanently stationed forward at Wiesbaden, West Germany as Brigade 76.
 It was during their time in Fort Carson that the division assumed the nickname, "Ironhorse".

+The 4th Brigade at Wiesbaden was deactivated in 1984 as part of the Army of Excellence Reorganization in United States Army Europe.
+Reassigning the personnel of the inactivated brigade meant that the remaining forces in Europe could be filled out, and reorganized in accordance with the "Division 86" table of organization and equipment.
+The process was expected to begin in April 1984, and, in the event, the brigade was inactivated in a ceremony at Wiesbaden Air Base on July 6, 1984.

 Force XXI

 In December 1995, the Ivy Division was reflagged at Ft Hood, Tx when the 2nd Armored Division was deactivated as part of the downsizing of the Army.
 One of the brigades remained at Ft Carson as 3rd Brigade 4th Infantry Division stationed at Ft Carson.
 The division became an experimental division of the Army, as it had been in the early 1940s.
 Until completing the mission in October 2001, 4ID led the Army into the 21st century under Force XXI, the Army's modernization program.
 The division tested and fielded state-of-the-art digital communications equipment, night fighting gear, advanced weaponry, organization, and doctrine to prepare the Army for the future.

 From 1989 to 1996 the 116th Cavalry Brigade of the Idaho and Oregon Army National Guard served as roundout brigade of the division.